mmiles2012/Golf-League/README.md

 ---

-## Deprecated: Frontend Points/Tie Calculation
+## Deprecated: Frontend Points/Tie Calculation & Manual Entry Components

-Previous versions of this project included frontend logic for calculating points, positions, and tie-breaking.
-This logic has been fully removed.
-All related helpers and tests have been deprecated or deleted.
-If you find references to frontend calculation, they are no longer in use.
+Previous versions of this project included frontend logic for calculating points, positions, and tie-breaking, and separate manual entry components.
+This logic and these components have been fully removed.
+All related helpers, tests, and manual entry forms have been deprecated or deleted.
+If you find references to frontend calculation or manual entry forms, they are no longer in use.

 ## UI Table Layouts & Responsiveness